 Not really an exciting concept.
 At least, not to me.
-There are a lot of models you can use and yes they are all very beneficial, handy and well thought of.
+There are a lot of models you can use and yes they are all very beneficial, handy and well thought out.
 However, I don’t think they are very appealing to use.

 Why reflection is a good idea?

 To reflect now and then is a great idea.
 It helps you to consider the choices you made and to find out if these choices are still right for you.
-And now comes the fun part: to find out if your choices are still valid, it is crucial to know where you want to end up.
+And now comes the fun part: to find out if your intentions are still valid, it is crucial to know where you want to end up.
 What is important to you?
 What would you like to do?

 One way to find this out is to visualize.
 Make a drawing, but keep it simple.
 Use pictograms and symbols like the ones used on this website.
-Or leaf through magazines, tear pictures and articles out, stick and paste and create an image of what you would like to achieve.
+Or leaf through magazines, tear pictures and articles out, stick and paste and create an image of what you want to achieve.
 It is like inventing a new recipe for the New Year.

 Two ways to reflect